ThoughtWorks-SEA/developer-training/docs/frontend/publish-react.md

 ## Netlify

-There are 2 ways we can deploy our application thru Netlify.
+There are 2 ways we can deploy our application through Netlify.
-One is to use the `netlify-cli`, the other using the GUI.
+One is to use the GUI, the other using `netlify-cli`.

 ### Setting up an account

 1. Go to https://app.netlify.com/
-2. create an account preferrable using Github
+2. Create an account, preferably using Github
 3. Create a new team

-### GUI
+### Option 1: GUI

 1. Push the app to Github
 2. on Netlify, select "New site from Git".
-3. under continuous deployment, select Github and authorities using 2FA if required
+3. Under continuous deployment, select Github and authorities using 2FA if required
 4. Select the repo to link with

-### Terminal
+### Option 2: Terminal

 1. install `serve` and `netlify-cli` package